KhioneusNevula/MagicUniversity/README.md

 * Shyness: Produced by various Thoughts.
 Mainly causes certain actions to play out differently.
 * Romance: Produced by various Thoughts.
 Generally increases Happiness and motivates Thoughts about the romance
 * Attraction: Produced by various environmental stimuli.
 Generally motivates Thoughts about the attraction, and thoughts aimed toward acting on the attraction, as well as a general increase in Distraction.
-* Embarrassment: Produced by various Thoughts
+* Embarrassment: Produced by various Thoughts.
+Generally decreases Happiness, increases Unwillingness, Awkwardness, and motivates thoughts about avoiding social interaction.
-* Awkwardness: Produced by various Thoughts
+* Awkwardness: Produced by various Thoughts.
+Generally increases Distraction, and motivates thoughts about exiting the current situation in some way.
-* Disgust: Produced by various Thoughts
+* Disgust: Produced by various Thoughts.
+Generally decreases happiness and motivates thoughts of avoidance of the cause(s) of disgust.
-* Shame: Produced by various Thoughts
+* Shame: Produced by various Thoughts.
+Generally decreases happiness and increases Embarrassment and motivates thoughts of
 *
 *